MarkowskiRafal/MarkowskiRafal/README.md

 ## My coding experience

 I started coding 2 years ago with C++ but I quickly found Java which was much more fun to learn.
 I started coding more intensely about a year ago because I knew it was what I wanted to do for a living.
+And so, getting to know the syntax of java more and more, this language convinced me to itself and so it remained until today, where I write Java programs using the Spring Boot Framework and so more.
+I believe that systematic learning and determination is the key to success, so I don't stop learning more and more about programming.

+My Github

 ## Technologies